Scalping and day trading are two common trading methodologies used by traders to capitalize on market price fluctuations.

 Day trading resembles chess, where players analyze the board, plan their moves, and have the luxury of time.

-In contrast, scalp trading is like speed chess, where players make rapid-fire moves in a race against the clock.
+In contrast, scalp trading or “scalping” is like speed chess, where players make rapid-fire moves in a race against the clock.

 But that’s just the beginning.